A-Yarrow/bindcraft-runpod/README.md

 Choose an appropriate Cloud GPU.
 Alternatively, use my RunPod Template: https://console.runpod.io/deploy?template=sfpbu5gqqw&ref=tt816r6b

-	This Template has been tested and works with RunPods: A100 SXM, H100 SXM, L40, L40S
+	This Template has been tested and works with RunPods: A100 SXM, H100 SXM, L40, L40S, RTX6000 ada

 Open Jupyter: JupyterLab will be available on port 8888.
 Use these detailed  instructions to launch your first job.